 Don’t forget the protein

-Don’t forget, regardless of whether you are eating low carb or low fat, obtaining adequate protein is still critical when you eat.
+Don’t forget, whether you are eating low-carb or low-fat, obtaining adequate protein is still critical when you eat.

 - milk (low fat)

 - egg white

 - sirloin steak (fat not eaten)

 How Data-Driven Fasting guides your food choices based on your blood glucose

 This may all sound like a lot to take in, so we have programmed it into our Data-Driven Fasting App to guide your feasting and fasting journey, including links to our series of nutrient-dense recipe books tailored to different contexts and goals.
 The table below shows how we’ve programmed the DDF app to guide your meal choices based on your blood sugars.

 BG > 126 mg/dL (7.0 mmol/L) or 0.4 mmol/L (7 mg/dL) above trigger

 |Your blood glucose is above Your Personalised Trigger.
 We recommend you delay eating or skip your next meal.
 If you’re REALLY hungry and your BG stays elevated (e.g., due to stress, poor sleep, intense exercise or TOM), try to have one less meal today than you usually do.|

 |Just above trigger & and insulin-sensitive BG |